 Step 1: Request documentation

 - Verification of Illness: For petitions or academic accommodations, a Confirmation of Visit form is typically not adequate.
 In these cases you will likely need a Verification of Illness form from a provider with whom you have an established working relationship.
-The Verification of Illness (VOI) form establishes that you have previously worked with (or are currently being seen by) a provider at CPS. and the VOI provides information regarding the impact of your medical condition on your academic performance.
-(Typically, students have been seen for 2 or more sessions at CPS before a counselor has enough information to complete this form).
+The Verification of Illness (VOI) form establishes that you have previously worked with (or are currently being seen by) a provider at CAPS. and the VOI provides information regarding the impact of your medical condition on your academic performance.
+(Typically, students have been seen for 2 or more sessions at CAPS before a counselor has enough information to complete this form).
 Please tell your provider why you need the form and share complete contact information for the recipient.
-If your provider is no longer on staff at CPS, please talk to the front desk staff so that CPS can determine who on staff is in the best position to provide the documentation.
+If your provider is no longer on staff at CAPS, please talk to the front desk staff so that CAPS can determine who on staff is in the best position to provide the documentation.

 - Certification of Psychological Disability: This form is used by the Disabled Students Program to document the mental health issues that a student is struggling with and the specific areas of academic functioning that are impacted.
 Similar to the Verification of Illness form, counselors typically need to see a student for 2 or more visits in order to provide this type of documentation.

-- Documentation for emotional support animals: Students who have a documented disability may seek a letter from a CPS counselor if the counselor has been working with the student.
+- Documentation for emotional support animals: Students who have a documented disability may seek a letter from a CAPS counselor if the counselor has been working with the student.
 With enough advance notice, it is at the discretion of the counselor to provide such a letter.

 Step 2: Provide authorization